sebafo/azure-ai-foundry-mcp/README.md

   ```

 When started, the server will:
-1. Connect to Azure AI Agent Service using the connection string
+1. Connect to Azure AI Agent Service using the provided endpoint
 2. Automatically discover all your agents
 3. Create MCP tools for each agent
 4. Periodically check for new or updated agents every 60 seconds